 Let’s discuss each of these in detail-

 The equation for the first type of electric tariff is C = Ax.
 In flat demand rate tariff, the power consumption is solely dependent upon the maximum load demand.
-Flat demand rate tariff is mostly used on sign lighting, streetlights, irrigation, and so on.
+The flat demand rate tariff is mostly used on sign lighting, streetlights, irrigation, and so on.
 In such cases, the performing hours cannot be defined.
 The metering system, the most common way to calculate power tariffs, is not considered under such tariffs.

 The next type of tariff is the power factor tariff, which solely depends upon the load power factor.
 Furthermore, it is divided into two different types:

-Similar to seasonal rate tariff, the only significant difference between the two is that the seasonal rate tariff calculates the peak hour of the year.
+Similar to the seasonal rate tariff, the only significant difference between the two is that the seasonal rate tariff calculates the peak hour of the year.
 However, the peak tariff talks about the day.
 In the case of high power consumption, it is referred to as the on-peak tariff.
 But in case of low power consumption, it is known as off-peak load tariffs.

-Seasonal rate tariff, or the peak season tariff, is a type of tariff in which the kWh price is measured, which is used by the consumer in a year.
+Seasonal rate tariff, or the peak season tariff, is a type of tariff in which the kWh price is measured, and is used by the consumer in a year.
 If the consumption is lower in the entire year, it is often termed as off-peak season tariffs.

 This is another type of power tariff in which the energy consumption is differentiated into multiple blocks whose per unit is already fixed.
 The charges of these blocks are placed in decreasing order, which means the first block has the highest cost, and the last block has the lowest cost.
 Furthermore, it is divided into three blocks based on the energy consumption arranged in decreasing order.